-It’s a feeling most working adults have experienced at some point in their lives: the career that was once exciting and invigorating has become a source of exhaustion, apathy, or even dread.
-While this can happen to anyone, independent professionals can be particularly prone to burnout due to their fast-paced, demanding schedules.
+Burnout: it’s a feeling most working adults have experienced at some point in their lives—the career that was once exciting and invigorating has become a source of exhaustion, apathy, or even dread.
+While this can happen to anyone, the self-employed can be particularly prone to burnout due to their fast-paced, demanding schedules.

 But to avoid burnout, it’s important to make sure that the expectations you set for yourself are realistic.
 Pushing yourself to meet an “emergency” deadline once in a while is understandable, but consistently putting pressure on yourself to meet unrealistic goals and deadlines is unhealthy and is a quick recipe for burnout.

+To avoid burnout, consider the idea of work-life integration—an optimal blending of work and personal life.
 Use your flexibility to create the most productive environment possible for yourself.
 That may mean completing 90% of your work in the morning and leaving the afternoon free for networking, running errands, or going to the gym.
 Or, you may work best alternating blocks of work with personal activities throughout the day.
 By creating this optimal blend, you’ll be able to stay healthy, refreshed, and productive so you can continue to enjoy your career.

-Take Care of Yourself
+3. Take Care of Yourself

 When your job begins affecting your health—mentally, physically, and emotionally—you will often find yourself fatigued and unhappy.
-In order to successfully run your business, you need to have the energy to tackle your client projects with enthusiasm.
+In order to avoid burnout and successfully run your business, you need to have the energy to tackle your client projects with enthusiasm.
 Be sure to prioritize taking care of yourself as much as you prioritize the needs of your clients.

-Don’t be Afraid to Ask for Help
+4. Ask for Help

 No matter how on top of it you feel, there are times when you can’t complete a project on your own.
 Perhaps a client request has multiple dimensions that require skills in areas that will take a lot of research on your part, or the scope of a project has gone well beyond what you anticipated.